If you have written an excellent memoir and have been searching for the best memoir publishers, your search is over.

 They used to accept physical query letters or submissions, but no longer do so.
 They are open to publishing debut books and will keep you on if you continue to meet their expectations.

 You can send your submissions to firstname.lastname@example.org

 Follow this guideline on how to submit your manuscript to Persea Books to increase your chances.

 Phone: (212) 260-9256

 Address: 90 Broad Street, Suite 2100 New York, NY 10004

 Chicago Review Press is another independent publisher, always willing to give voice to writers with fresh creative ideas.

-They collaborate with authors and aim to build a long-lasting relationship with them.
+They collaborate with authors and aim to build a long-lasting relationships with them.
 They provide support in editing, design, publicity, and marketing to make your publishing experience easier and more enjoyable.